Omnisend for Woocommerce (WordPress)

 • Complete reports of campaigns, signup forms, and automations and deliverability results;

 Make sure to allow WooCommerce plugin permissions for the integration to run smoothly.
-To do that, you must go to the WordPress admin panel and press the "add permissions" button.
+To do that, go to the WordPress admin panel and press the "add permissions" button.

 Step 1.
 Go to your WordPress admin panel and open the Omnisend plugin page